 Thinking of authentic Italian?
 Pici has gained the hearts of many for its handmade pasta and other Italian favorites.
 With their great combo sets for groups of four or more, it is an efficient way to try and taste almost all on their menu.
-With Pici opening its doors in Kennedy Town which is already family-friendly, it is a good addition to the existing vibe.
-Picci is in six locations across Hong Kong: Wanchai, Central, Kennedy Town, Causeway Bay, Taikoo Place, Tsim Sha Tsui, Sha Tin, Lai Chi Kok and Tseung Kwan O. Pici famously doesn't take reservations but service is quick and cheery so you won't have the kids waiting for too long.
+With Pici opening its doors in Kennedy Town and TKO which are already family-friendly, these are good additions to the existing vibe.
+Pici is in nine locations across Hong Kong: Wanchai, Central, Kennedy Town, Causeway Bay, Taikoo Place, Tsim Sha Tsui, Sha Tin, Lai Chi Kok and Tseung Kwan O. Pici famously doesn't take reservations but service is quick and cheery so you won't have the kids waiting for too long.